GreyGnome/EnableInterrupt/README.md

 enableInterrupt- Enables interrupt on a selected Arduino pin. disableInterrupt - Disables interrupt on the selected Arduino pin.

-*_What's New?_ Wed Apr 27 18:07:02 CDT 2016 Version 0.9.5 of the library has been released.
-Added the arduinoPinState variable, which is available when EI_INTERRUPTED_PIN is defined.
-Added support for platformio http://platformio.org/ (thanks dorkusprime!).
+*_What's New?_ Tue Sep 19 18:02:21 CDT 2017 Version 0.9.8 of the library has been released.

-IMPORTANT NOTE: In 0.9.2 I discovered a rather pernicious bug, wherein the library was setting the global interrupt enable bit.
-This could cause a serious and difficult-to-debug race condition, as it is not the job of the library to manage that bit.
-The chips come with interrupts enabled so existing code should not be affected, but if you were relying on that behavior note that it has changed.
-My thanks to http://gammon.com.au/interrupts (the 'How are interrupts queued?' section).
+There were a number of outstanding pull requests that were merged into the library.
+Thanks to Loranzo Cafaro for his switch debounce example, to Jevon Wild for his changes to make the library more functional with PlatformIO (http://docs.platformio.org/en/latest/what-is-platformio.html), Ricardo JL Rufino for some PlatformIO fixes to the library.json file, and Sara Damiano for adding support for the Sodaq Mbili and EnviroDIY Mayfly.

 The EnableInterrupt library is an Arduino interrupt library, designed for all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based